-- Students will be able to apply critical thinking and decision-making concepts to emergency and disaster management issues. - Demonstrate knowledge of critical thinking concepts to adapt intervention and assessment skills to support and supervise comprehensive, integrated and effective management in the event of natural, system-wide, or human-induced crisis. - Develop competence in applying a code of behavior consistent with the professional attitudes and ethical standards expected of homeland security management professionals. - Demonstrate an understanding of the importance of maintaining effective communication and collaborative relationships with all federal, state and local criminal justice organizations, human service agencies, area communities and community-based organizations.
+- Demonstrate knowledge of critical thinking concepts to adapt intervention and assessment skills to support and supervise comprehensive, integrated and effective management in the event of natural, system-wide, or human-induced crisis. - Develop competence in applying a code of behavior consistent with the professional attitudes and ethical standards expected of homeland security management professionals. - Demonstrate an understanding of the importance of maintaining effective communication and collaborative relationships with all federal, state and local criminal justice organizations, human service agencies, area communities and community-based organizations.